killerfrienddk/Discord.KillersLibrary/README.md

 ## Features
  - Creating dynamic embed pages.
+ - Creating dynamic Multi buttons and after that selection.

 ## Usage
 To properly use the features this addon provides you need to add the `EmbedPagesService` to your service provider.